felipecbarbosa/felipecbarbosa.github.io/leituras.md

 4. Pálido Ponto Azul: Uma Visão do Futuro da Humanidade no Espaço (418 páginas)
 5. Loved: How to Rethink Marketing for Tech Products (276 páginas)
 6. Product Marketing Misunderstood: How to Establish Your Role, Authority, and Strategic Value (172 páginas)
 7. Ruby: Aprenda a Programar na Linguagem Mais Divertida (349 páginas)
+8. The Data Detective: Ten Easy Rules to Make Sense of Statistics (336 páginas)

 ---